 Sections 1167-1173 of House Bill 2009 (2009) establish the Health Information Technology Oversight Council (HITOC).
 The HITOC will coordinate Oregon's public and private statewide efforts in electronic health records adoption and the eventual development of a statewide system for electronic health information exchange.
 The HITOC will help Oregon meet federal requirements so that providers may be eligible for millions of federal health information technology stimulus dollars.
-The HITOC takes over previous efforts of the Health Information Infrastructure Advisory Committee (HIIAC) and the Health Information Security & Privacy Collaborative (HISPC).
+The HITOC takes over previous efforts of the Health Information Infrastructure Advisory Committee (HIIAC) and the Health Information Security and Privacy Collaboration (HISPC).
 The Council is responsible for:

 - Setting specific goals for the state related to health information technology (HIT) utilization, and developing a strategic plan to meet these goals;